Flavonoids make fruits and veggies tasty and colorful

 Flavonoids Keep Your Brain Young

-The gut-brain connection is a story that just keeps giving.
-The idea that gut microbes could affect your mood and cognition is startling and potentially very useful.
 The microbes that improve your mood are called psychobiotics.
 Microbes eat prebiotics, which include complex sugars like fiber.
-Recent studies show that substances called flavonoids are also prebiotic, and seem to stave off age-related mental decline.
+Recent studies show that substances called flavonoids are also prebiotic, and help to stave off age-related mental decline.

 Certain gut microbes can churn out important molecules like butyrate that both nourish and heal the gut lining, thus lowering inflammation.
-Because chronic inflammation can cause depression and anxiety, these microbes can be considered psychobiotic.

-Microbes can also secrete psychoactive chemicals like dopamine, serotonin, and GABA.
-These are the same chemicals used by the brain to transmit signals.
-Like our brain cells, microbes likely use these molecules to communicate among themselves.
 Surprisingly, microbes may use them to communicate with us as well.
 In fact, your cravings may actually have roots in the desire of your microbes for specific sugary treats like donuts or candy bars.

 It’s not a real excuse, but when it comes to bad food choices, you might say that your microbes made you do it.
 And satisfying those cravings can lead to a population explosion of these slacker microbes, leading to further mischief.
-If your gut microbes get unbalanced, they may go rogue and make you sick, anxious or depressed – while still craving donuts.

 So how do you keep your gut microbes balanced and happy?
 That turns out to be as easy to describe as it is difficult to execute.
 The trick is to feed your good microbes and starve your bad microbes.
-If you think the research is telling you to swap your donuts for actual plant-based food, you are correct.

 It turns out that prebiotic fiber can improve your health and your mood, and here we introduce some brand-new characters to this remarkable story.